Raspberry Pi and machine learning: How to get started – Info Innovation

 The tech giant recently boosted the Pi’s machine-learning credentials even further by officially supporting its machine learning software framework TensorFlow on the board.

-If you want to get started with machine learning on the Pi, here’s everything you need to know.
+If you want to get with machine learning on the Pi, here’s everything you need to know.

 How to get started?